aufasodik/tp/docs/DeveloperGuide.md

 #### Performance
 * The system shall respond to any command operation within 3 seconds for up to 100 applications per user.
 * A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the GUI.
+* The system shall launch within 3 seconds on standard hardware.

 #### Reliability & Availability
 * Should work on any _mainstream OS_ as long as it has Java '17' or above installed